 The Newfoundland Mi'kmaq are found on the island of Newfoundland.
 They are descended from Algonkian hunter-gatherers whose homeland included what is now Nova Scotia, Prince Edward Island, part of New Brunswick, and the Gaspé peninsula.
 The largest Mi'kmaq community is Conne River in Bay d'Espoir on the island's south coast.
 Conne River is a reserve recognized by the federal government and its people are represented by the Miawpukek Band Council.
 Other people of Mi'kmaq descent live in central Newfoundland and on the west coast of the island.
 They are represented by the Federation of Newfoundland Indians.

-The Beothuk were the aboriginal inhabitants of the island of Newfoundland.
+The Beothuk were the Indigenous inhabitants of the island of Newfoundland.
 They were Algonkian-speaking hunter-gatherers who once occupied most of the island.
 As a result of a complex mix of factors, the Beothuk became extinct in 1829 when Shanawdithit, the last known Beothuk, died in St. John's.